-Dealing with Language
+Dealing with Language Barriers

 Among emerging regions dominant in clinical research, patient populations are commonly quite diverse.
 A look at the numerous emerging countries with exponential growth in clinical research clearly demonstrates the complexity of the situation.
 Often there are multiple translation requirements; in most cases, documents sub-mitted to regulatory authorities must be translated into the host country’s official language, and institutional review boards and ethics committees have specific translation requirements for patient-related materials.
 To further complicate the situation, in some countries, there is more than one official language.

-In several Asian countries, English is an official language, but many patients do not have adequate proficiency in it.
+In several Asian countries, English is an official language, but many patients have language barriers and don’t have adequate proficiency in it.
 Some of these countries have multiple official languages, such as in Singapore, where Malay, Mandarin Chinese, Tamil, and English are all official languages.2 In India, not only are there many different national languages, but there are several official languages; more than a dozen are recognized by the government and many more at the state level (Hindi, native to one-fourth of India’s population, is one of at least ten dominant Indian languages).3 In addition to numerous dominant languages, there are hundreds of regional Indian dialects.
 Because India is such a multilingual country, commonly patients must be given a verbal explanation in their own language prior to signing written informed consent forms.4

 Meanwhile, for European Union member countries in CEE, there can also be multiple translation requirements.
 In Ukraine, regulatory documents must be provided in both of the country’s official languages, Ukrainian and Russian.5

-Even in countries where there is only one official language, such as China (Mandarin Chinese), Russia (Russian), Turkey (Turkish), Mexico (Spanish), or Brazil (Portuguese), great care must be taken to identify linguistic differences among patient populations and in culturally adapting patient documents.
+Even in countries where there is only one official language, such as China (Mandarin Chinese), Russia (Russian), Turkey (Turkish), Mexico (Spanish), or Brazil (Portuguese), great care must be taken to identify language barriers among patient populations and in culturally adapting patient documents.
 Often there are minority languages other than the official language, or regional dialects that must be considered.
 For example, in China, several dominant languages other than Mandarin Chinese are spoken by a relatively large portion of the population, including Taiwanese, Cantonese, and Shanghainese.6 In Russia, many ethnic minorities speak Russian as a second language, and there are several regional dialects that have subtle differences in meaning or word use.7 In Turkey, although most people speak Turkish (the official language), regional dialects and other languages spoken by ethnic minorities must also be taken into account by translators.8,9

 Indigenous populations in many Latin American countries have significantly influenced how the Spanish language is spoken in their particular region (i.e., Mexico, Bolivia, Colombia, Ecuador, and Peru).10 Moreover, there are considerable differences among spoken regional dialects of Spanish even within the same country (e.g., in Mexico).10 Borrowed words from dominant indigenous languages and regional differences must there-fore be taken into consideration when translating patient materials.
 In Brazil, despite the fact that there are no regional dialects of Portuguese, there are several dominant ethnic populations whose first language differs from the country’s official language.11